loiclabache/RogerLabache_2023_LanguAging/README.md

 ## Code Release

-The `Script` folder includes 4 `R` scripts alongside X **simulated** `data files`.
-These simulated files serve as templates, demonstrating the required data structure for successfully executing the code.
+The `Script` folder includes 4 `R` scripts alongside with 9 **simulated** data files contained in the sub-folder `Simulated_Data`.
-**Please note that these files contain simulated, *not real*, data.**
+These simulated data files serve as templates, demonstrating the required data structure for successfully executing the code. **Please note that these files contain simulated, *not real*, data.**

 The 4 `R` scripts are designed to facilitate the replication of results as detailed in the `Method section` of the **manuscript**.